-ON-WATER CONCUSSION RECOGNITION TOOL To help identify concussion in children, adolescents and adults RECOGNISE & REMOVE Head impacts can be associated with serious and potentially fatal brain injuries.
-This On-Water Concussion Recognition Tool (OWCRT) is to be used for the identification of suspected concussion.
+ON-WATER CONCUSSION RECOGNITION TOOL STEP 3: SYMPTOMS To help identify concussion in children, adolescents and adults □Neck pain Headache ☐Difficulty remembering "Pressure in head" ☐Blurred vision ☐Not Thinking Clearly RECOGNISE & REMOVE ☐Balance problems ☐"Don't Feel Right" Dizziness Head impacts can be associated with serious and potentially fatal brain injuries.
+This ☐Difficulty concentrating ☐Nausea or vomiting On-Water Concussion Recognition Tool (OWCRT) is to be used for the identification of suspected concussion.
 It is not designed to diagnose concussion.
-(IN ATHLETES OLDER THAN 12 YEARS) STEP 1: RED FLAGS - CALL AN AMBULANCE If there is concern after an injury including whether ANY of the following signs are observed or complaints are reported then the player should be safely and immediately removed from the activity.
-If no licensed healthcare professional is available, call an correctly may suggest a ambulance for urgent medical assessment: Neck pain or tenderness Severe or increasing Deteriorating conscious state REMEMBER • In all cases, the basic principles of first aid (danger, response, airways, breathing, circulation) should be followed. • Assesment for a spinal cord injury is critical • Do not attempt to move the player (other than required for airway support) unless trained to do so. • Do not remove a helmet or any other equipment unless trained to do so safely Not be left alone initially Not drink alcohol If there are no Red Flags, identification of possible concussion should proceed to the STEP 2: OBSERVABLE SIGNS Visual clues that suggest possible concussion include: Lying motionless on the field of play Disorientation or \square Balance, gait difficulties, confusion, or an inability to respond appropriately to motor incoordination, stumbling, slow laboured movements Slow to get up after a direct or indirect hit to the questions ☐Blank or vacant look Facial injury after head ☐Extension Posture of Arms
+STEP 4: MEMORY ASSESSMENT (IN ATHLETES OLDER THAN 12 YEARS) STEP 1: RED FLAGS - CALL AN AMBULANCE Failure to answer any of these questions (modified appropriately for each sport) If there is concern after an injury including whether ANY of the following signs are Which competition are $\square$ What is the day of the observed or complaints are reported then the player should be safely and immediately removed from the activity.
+If no licensed healthcare professional is available, call an you at now? correctly may suggest a ambulance for urgent medical assessment: ☐Who Was On The Water ☐What Month Is This?
+Neck pain or tenderness Severe or increasing beadache beadache beadache beadache beadache Score: Any positive check marks ✓ = Yes The athlete is taken immediately to shore for a second assessment, using the OWCRT In all cases, the basic principles of first aid (danger, response, airways, breathing, circulation) should be followed.
+Assessment for a spinal cord injury is critical On not attempt to move the player (other than required for airway support) unless trained to do so.
+On not remove a helmet or any other equipment unless trained to do so, safely.
+Athletes with suspected concussion should: Not be left alone initially Not drink alcohol Not use recreational / prescription drugs Not be sent home by themselves.
+They need to be with a responsible adult.
+If there are no Red Flags, identification of possible concussion should proceed to the Not drive a motor vehicle until cleared to do so by a QUALIFIED healthcare STEP 2: OBSERVABLE SIGNS This OWCRT has been prepared by the International Waterski & Wakeboard Federation to guide and assist Federations, Clubs, Event Organisers, Coaches, Officials and all concerned with Visual clues that suggest possible concussion include: Lying motionless on the field of play Disorientation or ☐Balance, gait difficulties, confusion, or an inability to respond appropriately to motor incoordination, stumbling, slow laboured movements Slow to get up after a It may be downloaded, printed and laminated to carry in the boat or at the site direct or indirect hit to the Questions ☐Blank or vacant look Facial injury after head Any revision and any reproduction in a digital form requires approval by the IWWF World Medical ☐Extension Posture of Arms Committee.
+It should not be altered in any way, rebranded or sold for commercial gain